Step7750/ScheduleStorm/README.md

   * If you can, feel free to send pull requests with additional functionality
   * If not, file a new issue and we'll look into it!

+## Features
+  * Very fast and responsive accordion for searching courses
+  * Unified UI with your proposed schedules, class search, and selected courses
+  * Add specific classes and allow the generator to fill out the rest
+  * Instant schedule generation when adding courses
+  * Easy to read calendar
+  * Inline RMP Ratings
+  * Dynamic Scoring that takes into account your preferences
+  * Supports many Unis, with a framework for adding more

 ## How does it work?